ibm-cloud-docs/power-iaas/ordering-direct-link.md

 10. To create a connection to the {{site.data.keyword.powerSys_notm}} instance by using the Direct Link Connect service, create a [new support case](/docs/power-iaas?topic=power-iaas-getting-help-and-support) against the {{site.data.keyword.powerSys_notm}} team.
 In the new case's description field, add the **Direct Link Connect case number**.

-11. The {{site.data.keyword.powerSys_notm}} provides the Megaport service key (if chosen) to the Direct Link team.
-The Megaport service key allows the Direct Link team to locate and activate the connection.
-When the Direct Link Connect connection is established, the Direct Link Connect case is closed.
+11. When the Direct Link Connect connection is established, the Direct Link Connect case is closed.
 The following network information is an example of what is displayed:

     ```
     Link Speed:                  1000 Mbps
-    Location:                    Washington 2
+    Location:                    Washington 4
-    Network Provider:            MEGAPORT
+    Network Provider:            IBM Power Virtual Server
     Direct Link Connect subnet:  10.254.0.24/30
     IBM Cloud IP Address:        10.254.0.25/30
     Customer IP Address:         10.254.0.26/30
     IBM Cloud ASN:               13884
-    Customer BGP ASN:            64999
+    Customer BGP ASN:            64995
     Network Identifier:          1748523-1
     Date Created:                2019-06-12T14:56:45-06:00
     ```